 - Make sure you read the fine print of any agreement.
 Much of the frustration people experience when dealing with ISPs are miscellaneous fees or add-ons that raise the price beyond what they were expecting.
 Take the time to inform yourself about all monthly charges and early termination fees (ETFs) to ensure you don’t see any surprises when you get your first bill.

 - Take the opportunity to shop around.
 In many cases, people will have access to multiple providers.
 Find all available service providers in your area, read customer reviews, and seek out a plan or bundle that checks all the boxes.

 - Check to see if your existing equipment will work with your new provider.
 If you happen to own your own router, for example, finding a provider that supports your device may save you monthly fees or the expense of purchasing the equipment outright.

 - Inquire about any available incentives for switching.
 Many providers will cover a portion of your ETFs if you switch.
 Providers often have deals specifically designed for customers who are switching internet providers — taking advantage of these programs could make your monthly bill even more affordable.

-Cancelling Service: The Basics
+Canceling Service: The Basics

 - Log into your account online and see if you can cancel digitally.